howarewoo/Ballbot/README.md

 - Microstepping: 1/32
 - Current: 2.8A

+The step pins output a square wave of varying frequencies.
+Pins 2, 3, and 5 where chosen because they all run on different timers.
+Therefore, the frequencies can be adjusted independently.

 ## Programming

-All programming was done using the Atom text editor, ArduinoIDE, and Teensyloader programs.
+All programming was done using the Atom text editor, Arduino IDE, and Teensyloader programs.

 **Libraries**
 - PID_v1.h by Brett Beauregard
 - quaternionFilter.h by Kris Winer
 - Math.h
 - Wire.h
+- FrequencyTimer2.h
+- TimerOne.h
+- TimerThree.h

 ## Results